Loading…

 | E-signature and consent | Built-in e-signature field, legally-binding, timestamp captured.
 Jotform Sign for full e-signature workflows. | Not built in.
 You collect a typed name and rely on intake-form-as-proof, which is weaker than a true e-signature. | Jotform |

-| Email notifications with PHI | HIPAA-aware notifications - you can strip PHI, link back to authenticated Jotform views, control delivery. | Default notifications email submitted data to your inbox.
+| Email notifications with PHI | HIPAA-aware notifications: you can strip PHI, link back to authenticated Jotform views, control delivery. | Default notifications email submitted data to your inbox.
 Whether that email itself is HIPAA-compliant depends on your Workspace tier and the BAA scope.
 Default Forms notifications are a common audit failure. | Jotform |

-| Cost | $39/month flat at HIPAA tier (Silver).
-Includes the BAA. | Workspace Business Plus is $18/user/month - so a 5-person practice pays $90/month minimum for the HIPAA-eligible tier.
+| Cost | $99/month billed annually on the Gold plan.
+Includes the BAA. | Workspace Business Plus is $18/user/month: so a 5-person practice pays $90/month minimum for the HIPAA-eligible tier.
 Plus the BAA must be requested and signed separately. | Jotform |

 | Audit trail and access control | Submission logs, account audit logs (Enterprise), 2FA.
 Built for HIPAA access control. | Workspace audit logs are strong on the BAA-covered tiers, but Forms-level granular permissions are basic. | Jotform |